How We Tested

 We evaluated comfort for sitting, lounging, and sleeping each time we slung a 'mock between two trees.
 Our reviewers spent nights in every backcountry model and lounged in everyday-use specimens.
 We tested multiple positions to find the ones that were the most comfortable for each model.
 Sometimes the difference between a sore neck and a dreamy good time was scooting down an inch, adjusting the tension, raising the feet, or laying more diagonally.
 We experimented a lot and had fun doing it.

 We weighed each model with all the bells and whistles and just the essentials.
 We loaded each one into a backpack and a shoulder bag to compare sizes to see which are the best to carry into the backcountry and which are clutch for a festival in the park or car camping site.

 We include specs about each model's material and construction.
 We also tell you how they feel and perform in the real world.
 Throughout the review, we note which materials feel robust enough for your dog to join you and which ones make us sit lightly due to their delicate feel.

 Ease of Set Up

-We tried out the backcountry models in casual settings and assessed the ability for day-use models to make the transition to a backcountry shelter.
+We tried out the backcountry models in casual settings and assessed the ability of day-use models to make the transition to a backcountry shelter.
 We tested accessories, used every pocket, fumbled with sleeping pads and underquilts, and generally moved around inside the 'mocks a whole bunch to get a well-rounded sense of their versatility.

-Many books were read during the hours we spent lounging — it's a tough job, but someone's gotta do it!
+Many books were read during the hours we spent lounging — it's a tough job, but someone's gotta do it.
 We invited friends and family on board to see how they performed with multiple occupants.
 We hope our adventures and experiments inform your decisions on what gear to buy and inspire you to get outside and create amazing memories.